© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows 400m north-west of Janesmoor Pond is a scheduled monument protected by Historic England under reference 1012988.
 View the official record →

-Two bowl barrows 400m north-west of Janesmoor Pond is a Bronze Age funerary monument located in Hampshire.
+The Two bowl barrows 400m north-west of Janesmoor Pond comprise a pair of Bronze Age burial mounds situated in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012988.

 Two bowl barrows 400m north-west of Janesmoor Pond is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012988.